-The primary objective for all grants under this RFP is to provide targeted populations with the ability to connect to and receive quality workforce development services from organizations that are culturally and linguistically relevant in their community.
-These organizations will be required to mitigate barriers to employment, provide industry-specific training, and move people into careers that lead to a family-sustaining wage.
+The primary objective for all grants under this RFP is to provide services to individuals of Southeast Asian descent of at least 18 years of age, with the ability to connect to and receive quality workforce development services from organizations that are culturally and linguistically relevant in their community.
+Organizations will be required to mitigate barriers to employment, provide industry-specific training, and move people into careers that lead to a family-sustaining wage.
 All activities funded under this RFP must align with this objective.